Strategies to Improve

 Managing accounts payable cycles is essential to manage cash and improve relationships with creditors.
 Some companies pay their creditors too quickly, which leaves them with insufficient cash to cover future bills.
 Other companies damage relationships with their vendors and miss important discounts by unnecessarily delaying payments.
 Savvy businesses monitor their accounts payable turnover ratio and manage their cash accordingly.

-Tips to Improve Accounts Payable Turnover
+Improve Accounts Payable Turnover

 You will need to monitor your accounts payable turnover ratio to identify any problems with cash flow management.
 Here are some tips to follow if payment schedules need to be adjusted.